physicsbb/BookOfPhysics/_sources/CondensedMatter/MATRL204L4.md

         1. Electron **Spin** Dipole moment
         2. Electron **Orbital** Dipole moment
     3. Zeeman Effect, which uses perturbation to account for the dipole moment under a uniform external magnetic field $\vec{B}$.

+## Hamiltonian of the Spin
+Save it for later.
+Don't have time to focus on this

+## Clebsch Gordan Coefficients for wavefunctions
+Save it for later.
+Don't have time to document this yet.